 - Select Uninstall.

 After the uninstall is completed, restart your computer.
-The next time your laptop boot into Windows 10, Windows will automatically search for and install the latest battery driver for your laptop.
-After the reboot, plug in the power cord again and it should show charging now.
+The next time your laptop boots into Windows, Windows will automatically search for and install the latest battery driver for your laptop.
+After the reboot, plug in the power cord again and it should show that it is charging now.

-If the driver isn’t installed even after several restarts, which is very rare and shouldn’t happen, run Windows Update and Windows should detect the missing battery driver and install it.
-On next reboot, verify if the battery “plugged in not charging” message will still show up in Windows 10.
+If the driver isn’t installed even after several restarts, which is very rare and shouldn’t happen, run Windows Update, and Windows should detect the missing battery driver and install it.
+On the next reboot, verify if the “plugged in, not charging” message will still show up in Windows 10 or Windows 11.

-A bad laptop battery, faulty power adapter or power socket can cause the battery plugged in but not charging error in Windows 10.
-Most of the time it’s the battery that is causing the issue especially if the battery has already been used extensively for a very long time.
+A bad laptop battery, faulty power adapter, or power socket can cause the “plugged in, not charging” error in Windows 10 or Windows 11.
+Most of the time, it’s the battery that is causing the issue, especially if the battery has already been used extensively for a very long time.

-- The very first thing to try is to plug your power cord to a different power socket to make sure it’s not the power socket that is causing the problem.
-A faulty power socket or a socket with incorrect voltage output may cause your adapter to fail charging your battery.
+- The very first thing to try is to plug your power cord into a different power socket to make sure it’s not the power socket that is causing the problem.
+A faulty power socket or a socket with incorrect voltage output may cause your adapter to fail to charge your battery.

-- When the power socket is giving correct power output and that your power adapter is working fine, the only thing left is your battery.
-Unless you have a same battery model to test with, there is a big chance that the battery is failing.
-All batteries have a life time and none will work forever.
-They will eventually fail after certain amount of repetitive charging.
+- When the power socket is giving the correct power output and your power adapter is working fine, the only thing left is your battery.
+Unless you have the same battery model to test with, there is a big chance that the battery is failing.
+All batteries have a lifespan, and none will work forever.
+They will eventually fail after a certain amount of repetitive charging.
 You may want to have it replaced.

 If the issue comes right back after a restart, a few days or a few weeks later, it may indicate that something is interfering with the battery driver issue, such as a malware or virus infection.

-In any case at any point of time, you should always have at least one antivirus software active on your PC to protect you from all possible threats.
+In any case, at any point in time, you should always have at least one antivirus software active on your PC to protect you from all possible threats.
 Run a full system scan to check for malware or viruses on your PC.
 Remove the threats and verify if the problem can be fixed.

-If you don’t want to install any antivirus program, at the very least you should allow Windows Defender to protect your PC.
-In most laptops such as Dell, HP, Lenovo, Asus, Acer or MSI, you should have an antivirus software installed.
-These pre-installed antivirus software usually comes as an offer which gives you 30 days free trial.
+If you don’t want to install any antivirus program, at the very least, you should allow Windows Defender to protect your PC.
+In most laptops such as Dell, HP, Lenovo, Asus, Acer, or MSI, you should have an antivirus software installed.
+These pre-installed antivirus software usually come as an offer that gives you 30 days free trial.

 After this period of time, the antivirus will no longer be active unless you pay for it.
-If that’s the case, we recommend to uninstall the antivirus software immediately.
+If that’s the case, we recommend uninstalling the antivirus software immediately.
 This is to allow Windows Defender to activate itself when it detects no other antivirus software exists on your computer.